eventide-project/retry/README.md

 ### Retry on Multiple Specific Errors

 The block will be retried if any of the the specified errors are raised in the block.
+The block will only retry once.

 ``` ruby
 SomeError = Class.new(RuntimeError)